Monazite geochronology: Implications for monazite geochronology

 Since the diffusion of reactants between the dissolving phase and the precipitating phase is slow, the fluid is essential for providing easy transport for the reactants.
 Yet as the reaction proceeds, the dissolving phase and the fluid are separated by the solid precipitating phase, blocking the transport of reactants.
 Therefore, there must be some interconnected porosity in the precipitating phase, which allows the fluid to infiltrate and fuel the reaction front.

 Most other geochronometers usually have a much lower closure temperature.
 Once they are subjected to a temperature higher than Tc, all age information will be reset, losing information from past geological events.
 In contrast, since monazite has a high Tc, even though it may experience younger high-grade metamorphism with high temperatures, it is likely that the previous geological history will be preserved.
 Furthermore, dissolution-precipitation is usually triggered by geological events such as metamorphism, deformation and hydrothermal alternation below Tc.
 Each of these events writes new age information by precipitating a new domain without erasing the older information.
 Therefore, it is likely that monazite preserves a complete history of generations.

 Monazite and zircon are two minerals that are commonly employed in geochronology to study geological history.
 They both exhibit high closure temperatures which makes them suitable for recording igneous and metamorphic events.
 However, they behave differently throughout their geological history.
 Generally, monazite performs better in recording metamorphism (recrystallisation ages) with different zonation patterns in ages and composition.
 Zircon is not as reactive as monazite during metamorphic reactions and is better for recording igneous events (cooling ages).
-Moreover, monazite is suitable in dating relatively low-temperature metamorphism for example amphibolite-facies than zircon.
+Moreover, monazite is more suitable in dating relatively low-temperature metamorphism for example amphibolite-facies than zircon.